danieljcave/inphysical-plans/README.md

 ![Favicon](/readME-assets/features/favicon.png)

 ## Future Features
-- A feature I wanted to implement but was not a high priority was to display users posts on their profile page.
-The feature would have been useful to view posts from the particular user if they had great posts but due to time and knowledge, i was not able to complete it.
+- A feature I wanted to implement but was not a high priority was to display users' posts on their profile page.
+The feature would have been useful to view posts from the particular user if they had great posts but due to time and knowledge, I was not able to complete it.
-- A search function i think would be a priority if I was to start again, being able to search keywords to find the right blog post.
+- A search function I think would be a priority if I were to start again, being able to search keywords to find the right blog post.

 ## Design
 ### Data Model